nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 .. include:: /includes/sample_fem_support.txt

 .. note::
-   The sample provides support for Antenna Diversity feature on nRF52840.
-It can be enabled and configured using Kconfig configuration.
+   The sample provides support for the *antenna diversity* feature on the nRF52840.
+   It can be enabled and configured using Kconfig configuration options.

 Building and running